No air miles - High in Antioxidants - Support your local farmer

 What are the Benefits of Blueberries?

 Blueberries really are a super fruit!
 High in fibre and vitamin C, they also contain various flavonoid antioxidants.
-The purple pigments in blueberries, called anthocyanins, are supernutrient anti-oxidants with proven health and nutritional benefits.
-Another one of the benefits of blueberries are that they contain a high level of antioxidants thanks to their rich colour.
+The purple pigments in blueberries, called anthocyanins, are supernutrient anti-oxidants.
+Another one of the benefits of blueberries Is that they are a well known source of antioxidants atributing to their rich colour.

 The blueberry is a member of the Vaccinium family, and shares the same distinctive deep purple colour with its relatives, bilberry, cranberry and huckleberry.
 Although fresh blueberries are a relative newcomer to the UK, it has long been a favourite of the Americans.
 Much of the history of blueberry use is linked with the native Americans who gathered wild blueberries.

 All of our fresh blueberries are certified organic by the Soil Association.
 Organic food and farming is better for the environment, for wildlife and improves the fertility and structure of the soil.
 That's why all of our blueberries are organic.
 No pesticides are used - our organic blueberries are tested free from pesticides prior to each harvest.
 Instead we develop a nutrient-rich soil to grow strong healthy crops and encourage wildlife to help control pests and disease.
 Our blueberries will only travel a few "food miles" by the time they arrive on your plate.
 We carefully plan our delivery route to minimize food miles and associated carbon emissions.
 We only supply our fresh blueberries to local farm shops and responsibly managed organic veg-box schemes, to ensure it is always fresh and avoid prolonged storage.
 We never use air freight.